Ch3ri0ur/berrymse/README.md

 Bitrate on default width height at least 1 400 000, if lower it will break

-width height seam to not work
+width height seems to not work